Skip to main content

 For men experiencing symptoms of low testosterone, such as persistent fatigue, reduced muscle mass, diminished libido, or mood changes, Testosterone Replacement Therapy (TRT) can be a transformative intervention.
 Clinical guidelines recommend TRT for symptomatic men with consistently low serum testosterone levels, typically below 300 ng/dL, confirmed by multiple morning blood tests.

 A standard protocol often involves weekly intramuscular injections of Testosterone Cypionate (200mg/ml).
 To maintain natural testosterone production and preserve fertility, Gonadorelin, a gonadotropin-releasing hormone agonist, may be administered via subcutaneous injections twice weekly.
-This helps stimulate the to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which are crucial for testicular function.
+This helps stimulate the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which are crucial for testicular function.

-Additionally, Anastrozole, an aromatase inhibitor, may be prescribed as an oral tablet twice weekly to manage estrogen conversion, which can occur as rise.
+Additionally, Anastrozole, an aromatase inhibitor, may be prescribed as an oral tablet twice weekly to manage estrogen conversion, which can occur as testosterone levels rise.
 Some protocols also incorporate Enclomiphene to further support LH and FSH levels, particularly for men concerned with fertility preservation.

 TRT for men typically combines testosterone injections with agents like Gonadorelin and Anastrozole to optimize hormonal balance and mitigate side effects.